dotnet/msbuild/documentation/ProjectReference-Protocol.md

 If implementing a project with an “outer” (determine what properties to pass to the real build) and “inner” (fully specified) build, only `GetTargetFrameworkProperties` is required in the “outer” build.
 The other targets listed can be “inner” build only.

+* `GetTargetFrameworks` tells referencing projects what options are available to the build.
+  * It returns an item with metadata `TargetFrameworks` indicating what TargetFrameworks are available in the project, as well as boolean metadata `HasSingleTargetFramework` and `IsRidAgnostic`.
+  * **New** in MSBuild 15.5.
 * `GetTargetFrameworkProperties` determines what properties should be passed to the “main” target for a given `ReferringTargetFramework`.
+  * **Deprecated** in MSBuild 15.5.
-  * **New** for MSBuild 15/Visual Studio 2017.
+  * New for MSBuild 15/Visual Studio 2017.
 Supports the cross-targeting feature allowing a project to have multiple `TargetFrameworks`.
   * **Conditions**: only when metadata `SkipGetTargetFrameworkProperties` for each reference is not true.
   * Skipped for `*.vcxproj` by default.
   * This should return either